-It should also be noted that the employment land requirement in the emerging local plan, which was originally based upon the 2012 Employment Land Review (ELR) undertaken by Arup, has increased from the previously proposed 351ha within the submission version of the Local Plan Strategy to a gross requirement now of 378ha.
+The employment land requirement in the emerging local plan, which was originally based upon the 2012 Employment Land Review (ELR) undertaken by Arup, has increased from the previously proposed 351ha within the submission version of the Local Plan Strategy to a gross requirement now of 378ha.
 This new higher figure is based on the latest (2014) Cheshire & Warrington Econometric Model (CWEM) employment projections, as opposed to the 2011 figures that the Council's 2012 ELR was based upon.